UntitledsTakenNOOOO/dehacked-attack/README.md

 	* Change: Reduced health from 10000 down to 4200.
 * Remnant Cardinal (Remnant, 2019): A darker, red flying variant of the cyberdemon that fires rockets much faster in salvos of four.
 	* Change: It fires more slowly than in Remnant (4 tics/frame state --> 6), and only has 4500 health.
+* Heresiarch (180 Minutes Pour Vivre): A powerful sorcerer that unleashes a torrent of fire and plasma when it attacks.
 * Gridlock Cardinal (Gridlock 64, 2017): A darker, green flying variant of the cyberdemon that cycles between different attacks.
 If flinched, it retaliates with a rocket.
 	* Change: Reduced health from 8000 down to 4800.
+* Hierophant (NOVA II: The Hirth, 2015): A flying afrit-like beast who can fire both a stream of baron projectiles and retaliates with a mancubus volley all at once.
+	* Change: Reduced health from 8000 down to 5400.
 * Hell Smith (Survive in Hell, 2012): This guy unleashes a powerful wave of 12 fireballs at once as his attack, and has a LOT of health.
 He spawns in the cyberdemon slot.
 	* Change: Health reduced from 20000 to 8000, because he isn't the final boss of the game anymore.
-* Heresiarch (180 Minutes Pour Vivre): A powerful sorcerer that unleashes a torrent of fire and plasma when it attacks.
 * Motherdemon (Doom 64 for Doom 2, 2018): A terrifying flying boss monster that shoots mancubus fireballs and revenant missiles in large quantities that spawns rarely with cyberdemons.
 	* Change: Removed the archvile attack, made it slower, reduced health from 9000 to 5300, and upped its pain chance, all changes remniscent of the original Doom 64.

-* Hive Mother (Sunder, 2019): This insectoid demon can both fire mancubus fireballs very quickly AND retaliates with a set of three rockets.
+* Hive Mother (Sunder, 2019): This 2000 HP insectoid demon can both fire mancubus fireballs very quickly AND retaliates with a set of three rockets when flinched.
 	* Spawns with spider masterminds under special circumstances, otherwise it is limited to being summoned by the Icon of Sin and other final bosses.
-* Avactor Brain (Avactor, 2018): A floating giant arachnorb-like brain monster that fires BFG shots.
+* Avactor Brain (Avactor, 2018): A floating giant 2000 HP arachnorb-like brain monster that fires BFG shots.
 	* Spawns with spider masterminds under special circumstances, otherwise it is limited to being summoned by the Icon of Sin and other final bosses.
 * Indomitable Mastermind (Struggle: Antaresian Legacy, 2018): A variant of the spider mastermind that uses both a super-chaingun AND a plasma rifle at the same time.
 * Spectral Leviathan (Struggle: Antaresian Legacy, 2018): Less health and moves slower than the Leviathan, but he's partially invisible.
 Spawns with Spider Masterminds.